 Aside from the fact that you do need a passport for Turks & Caicos, there are other things you need to know which can help you prepare for your vacation.
 In this article we’ll answer questions relating to traveling with kids, vaccinations, currency restrictions, emergency passports, and more.

 Picture: Dive into a one-of-a-kind, unbelievably exciting Beaches all-inclusive experience at Beaches Turks & Caicos.

 In this article on the Beaches Blog:

 Citizens from the United States don’t need a visa to travel to The Turks & Caicos islands unless they plan on staying for more than 90 days.
 This should be more than enough time to explore the beautiful beaches and other points of interests of Turks & Caicos.

-Air travelers from the U.S. need a passport to travel to Turks and Caicos.
-Your passport should be valid for at least six months beyond your trip to the islands (six months from your date of entry).
+Air travelers from the U.S. need a passport to travel to Turks & Caicos.
+The only requirement is that your passport should be valid for at least six months beyond your trip to the islands (six months from your date of entry).